Setting up Windows

 Run set DEPOT_TOOLS_WIN_TOOLCHAIN=0, or set that variable in your global environment.

-Note that Visual Studio Express is not supported and will not be able to build Chromium.
+Visual Studio Express is not supported and will not be able to build Chromium.

 Run: download_from_google_storage --config and follow the authentication instructions.
 Note that you must authenticate with your @google.com credentials, not @chromium.org.
 Enter "0" if asked for a project-id.